 16. American Eskimo

-Despite its name, the American Eskimo is actually a German dog breed.
+Despite its name, the American Eskimo is a German dog breed.
 The dog descends from the German Spitz, but due to anti-German sentiment during the First World War, it was renamed “American Eskimo Dog.”

 17. Wirehaired Pointing Griffon

 Medium in size, the breed sports a bristly coat and a messy appearance that makes them even more lovable.
-They stand out for their trademark bushy eyebrows and mustache that are gray in color with brown markings.
+They stand out for their trademark bushy eyebrows and mustache that are gray with brown markings.

 The breed is cited as being part of the German Spitz family and has a storied history as a watchdog on the Rhine River.